ableron/ableron-java/README.md

 ### Configuration Options
 * `enabled`: Whether UI composition is enabled.
 Defaults to `true`
-* `requestTimeout`: Timeout for requesting fragments.
-Defaults to `5 seconds`
+* `fragmentRequestTimeout`: Timeout for requesting fragments.
+Defaults to `3 seconds`
-* `defaultFragmentCacheDuration`: Duration to cache fragments in case neither `Cache-Control` nor `Expires` header is present.
+* `fragmentDefaultCacheDuration`: Duration to cache fragments in case neither `Cache-Control` nor `Expires` header is present.
 Defaults to `5 minutes`
-* `maxCacheSizeInBytes`: Maximum size in bytes the fragment cache may have.
-Defaults to `10 MB`
-* `requestHeadersToPass`: Request headers that are passed to fragment requests if present.
-Defaults to
+* `fragmentRequestHeadersToPass`: Request headers that are passed to fragment requests if present.
+Defaults to:
   * `Accept-Language`
   * `Correlation-ID`
   * `Forwarded`